talking-vehicles/talking-vehicles.github.io/README.md

-# Nerfies
+# Talking Vehicles

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [Nerfies website](https://talking-vehicles.github.io).

-If you find Nerfies useful for your work please cite:
+If you find Talking Vehicles useful for your work please cite:
 ```
-@article{park2021nerfies
+@article{cui2025talkingvehicles,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+      title={Towards Natural Language Communication for Cooperative Autonomous Driving via Self-Play},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+      author={Cui, Jiaxun and Tang, Chen and Holtz, Jarrett and Nguyen, Janice and Allievi, Alessandro G and Qiu, Hang and Stone, Peter},
-  journal   = {ICCV},
+      journal={arXiv preprint arXiv:2505.18334},
-  year      = {2021},
+      year={2025}
     }
 ```

 # Website License